-2. Students should become proficient at several key scalable analog and digital filter design methodologies.
+2. Students should become proficient at several key analog and digital filter design methodologies.

 2. Analog filter design methods with an emphasis on Butterworth and Chebychev techniques.

-3. Review of discrete time systems theory with focus on the topics of sampling, aliasing, reconstruction, and Z transforms.
+3. Review of discrete time systems theory with focus on the topics of sampling, aliasing, and reconstruction.